kshtj24/Itsy-Bitsy-Projects/README.md

 #### Flask_Webapp
 Basic web application to demonstrate the usage to python with Flask framework for learning purposes only.

+#### Follower Tracker
+Python based application to get GitHub followers list and save it offline.
+And compare the offline list with GitHub list to check who has unfollowed you.

 #### LEDBlinker_ClientServer
 Small app to create a simple Java server on Raspberry Pi and then send requests from a client to turn a LED (Light Emitting Diode) ON or OFF.